Primary

 These activities emphasise the importance of plants and animals in the environment.
 Students gain an understanding of Biodiversity and its related issues, as well as actions that can be taken to help support and enhance biodiversity (including Citizen Science opportunities).

-• Who am I?
-Eltham Copper Butterfly (a story and role play about this local endangered species)
+Who am I?
+Eltham Copper Butterfly

 Curriculum links: Science Understanding – Science as a Human Endeavour, Biological Sciences